 Any accountant will tell you that inventory is money sitting idle.

 The ISR compares the average value of your inventory for a given period to net sales for that same period.
 This is just one metric, used chiefly in balance sheet analysis, that is related to a bundle of other metrics that give you an idea of the state of your inventory management.
 Others include:

-The ratio for days inventory outstanding is calculated by dividing the value of the inventory by the cost of goods sold (COGS), and then multiplying by 365.
+You can calculate the ratio for days inventory outstanding by dividing the value of the inventory by the cost of goods sold (COGS), and then multiplying by 365.
 Since the ideal ratio varies depending on your industry, it is worth comparing your ratio with that of other companies in your industry.

 Inventory turnover is the ratio of COGS to average inventory.
 If your company carries physical inventory, then this might be a significant ratio to watch.

-As a KPI, the carrying cost of inventory a more reliable benchmark than ISR in supply chain analysis.
+As a KPI for supply chains, the carrying cost of inventory is a more reliable benchmark than ISR in supply chain analysis.
 Carrying costs are usually 20-30% of the total cost of inventory, but will vary with your industry and business size.
 Use the following formula when calculating your inventory carrying cost:

 Inventory carrying rate x Average inventory value

 Any inventory you purchase has a cost associated with it.
 These costs would include labor, insurance, warehousing and freight.
 This metric is useful when calculating how much profit you can make from your current inventory.
 Indicators for success under this rubric are low costs and a high inventory turnover ratio.